VIBER/WHATSAPP 24/7 SUPPORT

 +7 911 929 91 16

-Make the most of your visit to Stockholm with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
+Make most of your visit to Stockholm with our fully customizable private tour.
+Choose what and when you want to see, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Stockholm a truly memorable one!

 ABBA museum can be spotted from far away - follow the sounds of the world-known ABBA songs.
 It's full of the band history, featuring the stage costumes, reconstruction of the first house where the band started.
 You can sing with the ABBA band, record your ABBA song, take the photo in the model of the helicopter from one of the covers.
 The museum was created together with the group, there's the secret phone there, only four people in the world can call, so when it rings, you can talk to one of the ABBAs.
 A unique piano is connected to Benny Andersson's home piano - it starts playing when Benny plays at home.

 Absolut is a 140-year-old world-famous brand of vodka.
 It can also give you an absolutely unique experience when you drink it in the one of a kind ice bar of the Icehotel Stockholm.
 The ice bar has the year-round temperature of - 5C (41 Fahrenheit), so you'll need to put on one of the heavy blue capes.
 These capes are specially designed to retain your body heat and ensure that you are kept warm.
 The vodka drink from the ice cup is something you shouldn't miss.